2019 Monday After the Masters In North Myrtle Beach

 WHERE TO DINE:

 North Myrtle Beach is home to hundreds of unique restaurants, from calabash seafood and upscale sushi to steak, grab-and-go pizza and traditional Southern cooking.
-Many of these restaurants include a complimentary view the Atlantic Ocean, scenic inlets or waterways.
+Many of these restaurants include a complimentary view of the ocean, a scenic inlet or picturesque waterway.

 If you’re looking for fine dining with a view and a “major” golf connection, visit Greg Norman Australian Grille, located in Barefoot Landing, a 100-plus-acre shopping, dining and entertainment epicenter.
 Owned and frequently visited by the international golf legend, this establishment features a large dining patio with beautiful views of the waterway.
 (Fans of The Shark should also visit North Myrtle Beach’s Shark Wake Park, a unique cable wakeboarding experience founded by his son, Greg Norman, Jr.)

-Our seaside community looks forward to hosting you for Monday After The Masters.
-As you get ready for all the festivities, sign up for our email and get helpful information and great deals sent right to your inbox.
+Our seaside community looks forward to hosting you for Monday After the Masters.
+As you get ready for all of the festivities, sign up for our email to get helpful information and great deals sent right to your inbox.